ambiorix-web/ambiorix/docs/guide/websocket.md

 ## JavaScript

-Messages sent from the server can be client-side with the JavaScript websocket library or using the `Ambiorix` class.
-It provides a static method to send messages through the websocket, like other method in R it accepts 1) the `name` of the message and 2) the `message` itself: `Ambiorix.send('hello', 'Hello from the client')`.
+Messages sent from the server can be handled client-side with the JavaScript websocket library or using the `Ambiorix` class.
+It provides a static method to send messages through the websocket, like other methods in R it accepts 1) the `name` of the message and 2) the `message` itself: `Ambiorix.send('hello', 'Hello from the client')`.

 One can also instantiate the class to add handlers with `receive` method then run `start` to have the handlers actually listen to incoming messages.